Skip to main content

 Bryndzové Halušky

-Slovakia's national dish - soft potato dumplings smothered in tangy sheep cheese (bryndza) and topped with crispy bacon.
-A hearty, rustic meal that epitomizes Slovak comfort food.
+Slovakia's national dish: soft potato dumplings coated in tangy sheep cheese (bryndza) and finished with crispy bacon.
+Filling, rustic, and about as comforting as Slovak cooking gets.

 Kapustnica